zixinyang9109/P2P/README.md

 This repository is a follow-up to the green [LiverMatch](https://github.com/zixinyang9109/LiverMatch) project.
 We provide *in silico* and *in vitro datasets* to facilitate automatic 3D-3D rigid registration for image-guided liver surgery using learning-based point cloud correspondence methods.

-To address the prevalent complete-to-partial ambiguity challenge in this domain, we propose the Patches-to-Partial (P2P) strategy, represented as an easily pluggable module that can be seamlessly integrated into learning-based registration pipelines without modifying their end-to-end structure or introducing additional trainable parameters.
+To address the prevalent complete-to-partial ambiguity challenge in the scenario of liver surgery, we propose the Patches-to-Partial (P2P) strategy, which represents an easily pluggable module that can be seamlessly integrated into learning-based registration pipelines without modifying their end-to-end structure or introducing additional trainable parameters.

+## Theoretical Foundation

+The theoretical foundation of our approach is two-fold.
+First, in comparison to the complete $\mathbf{S}$, a subset $\mathbf{S}_k$ that closely resembles the shape of $\mathbf{T}$ is likely to contain distinctive local structures, thereby reducing matching ambiguity.
+Second, the resulting set of transformations, $\mathcal{T} = {(R_1, t_1), (R_2, t_2), ..., (R_k, t_k)}$, introduces multiple hypotheses, increasing the likelihood of identifying the optimal transformation.

+The first argument is based on the premise that the ambiguity in complete-to-partial matching is minimized in the limit of the source point cloud approaching the same extent and scale as the target point cloud.
+If the appropriate patch is selected, the registration problem effectively simplifies to a complete-to-complete scenario.
+The second argument then follows naturally: as the number of patches increases and selection is appropriately guided, the probability of identifying the correct transformation correspondingly improves.

 ---
 ## P2P Demo